MikeAustin71/errprefops/errpref/README.md

 ## What *errpref* Does and Doesn't Do

 The ***errpref*** package generates text strings which can be populated with error prefix and error context information.
 It does NOT create error messages.
-Error messages are still created by the user with the standard tool provided by the **Go Programming Language**.
+Error messages are still created by the user with the standard tools provided by the **Go Programming Language**.

 ***errpref*** is used to generate the error prefix, function chain and error context information.
 After that, it is up to the user to add this information to the error message.